Explore a Career with Job Shadowing

 • Experience the day-to-day tasks.

 Shadowing someone who has had years of experience in their field is the ultimate way to test the waters.
-If the thought of solving math equations every day doesn’t sound exciting, then engineering is most likely not the best career choice!
+If the thought of giving shots to dogs and cats is scary, then veterinary school is probably not the best choice!

 • Avoid extending your education or training.